agisga/spitzy/README.md

     $ gem install spitzy
 -->

+Ruby is required in version >=2.0 because keyword arguments are excessively used in `spitzy`.
-Currently the NMatrix gem needs to be installed in its development version (because `Poissons_eq` uses `#meshgrid`) from <https://github.com/SciRuby/nmatrix.git>.
+Moreover, prior to the installation of `spitzy`, currently the `NMatrix` gem needs to be installed in its development version (because `Poissons_eq` uses `#meshgrid`) from <https://github.com/SciRuby/nmatrix.git>.

-Then this will probably work:
+Then `spitzy` can be installed using the command line (or something similar):

 ```
 git clone https://github.com/agisga/spitzy.git